 Benefit of the doubt

 In the past, the Socialists stuck their neck out to give Catalonia autonomy.
 The right opposed it then.
-The People’s Party even petitioned the Constitutional Court to review the autonomy statute the Socialists had negotiated with Catalonia in 2006.
-Judges overruled several sections of it in 2010, which was the beginning of the secessionist crisis Catalonia and Spain are still in.
+The People’s Party even petitioned the Constitutional Court to review the autonomy statute the Socialists negotiated with Catalans in 2006.
+Judges overruled several articles of it in 2010, which was the beginning of the secessionist crisis Catalonia and Spain are still in.

 When Sánchez won the election in 2019, he offered Catalans a good deal.
 In addition to pardoning the prisoners and restoring official dialogue, he proposed to complete the transfer of competencies that were promised in the 2006 statute and sort out ambiguities in areas where competencies overlap.

 When they were in power, conservatives used such ambiguities to delay infrastructure investments in Catalonia and force the region to cut social security benefits, even though they are paid for by Catalan taxes.